tomas-fryza/vhdl-course/labs/07-display_driver/README.md

       end architecture Behavioral;
       ```

-   4. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
+   4. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to top entity.
    5. Compile the project and download the generated bitstream `display_driver/display_driver.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the driver by toggling the switches and observing the display.

       ![Nexys A7 board](images/nexys_a7_driver.jpg)

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.
-   8. Optionel: Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
-See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

 ## Synchronize repositories